datafordemocracy/PublicInterestData2018/questions.md

 1. How does the demographic of foster care children change over time (1999-2017)?
 2. Was there racial bias in First Reporter Relations and meaningful contact?
 3. Are in home investigations of non-white families more likely to be founded than white families?
 Are they founded at higher levels?
+4. Is there a difference in length of stay for kids of the minority race vs. non-minority?
+5. Is there a relationship between the race of the referred clients and the rate of screened out applications?
+6. What is the ratio of colored children referred to the CPS and children referred to CPS as the denominator?

 ## Initial data questions
 Questions about the data from the codebook: